thredded/thredded/README.md

 You can also turn off the email notifier totally, or add other notifiers (e.g. Pushover, possibly Slack) by adjusting the `Thredded.notifiers` configuration in your initializer.
 See the default initializer for examples.

+You must configure the address the email appears to be from (`Thredded.email_from`).
+This address is also used as the "To" address for both email notifcations, as all the recipients are on bcc.

 ### Enabling auto-follow

 In some cases, you'll want all users to auto-follow new messageboard topics by default.
 This might be useful